flokk.

 Museo Frida Kahlo (Casa Azul)

-The cobalt blue house where Frida Kahlo was born, lived, and died is one of the most memorable house museums anywhere, and her colorful personal objects and story connect surprisingly well with older
+The cobalt blue house where Frida Kahlo was born, lived, and died is one of the most memorable house museums anywhere, and her colorful personal objects and story connect surprisingly well with older kids.
+Book timed-entry tickets online weeks in advance because walk-up entry is essentially impossible.

 culture